drvinceknight/unpeudemath/_posts/2017-09-26-allocating-final-year-projects-to-students.md

 An important part of the objective function \\(c\\) is that it is linear in
 \\(x\\) (there are no terms like \\(x_{13} ^ 2\\)).
-This implies that we can use a clever mathematical tool call [Integer Linear Programming](https://en.wikipedia.org/wiki/Integer_programming) to find a solution to the problem of optimising \\(c(x)\\) over the constraints listed above.
+This implies that we can use a neat mathematical tool call [Integer Linear Programming](https://en.wikipedia.org/wiki/Integer_programming) to find a solution to the problem of optimising \\(c(x)\\) over the constraints listed above.